What Is a Case Interview? Complete Beginner's Guide (2026)

 2. Market Entry Cases

 Should the client enter a new market, geography, or product category?
 You assess market attractiveness, competitive dynamics, the client's capabilities, entry mode options, and financial viability.
+Learn the full structure in the market entry framework.

 3. Growth Strategy Cases

 How should the client grow?
-This spans organic levers (new products, new segments, pricing optimization) and inorganic levers (M&A, partnerships, JVs).
+This spans organic levers (new products, new segments, pricing optimization) and inorganic levers (M&A, partnerships, joint ventures).
 You prioritize options by impact and feasibility.
+Learn the full structure in growth strategy cases.

 4. M&A and Due Diligence Cases

 Should the client acquire a target company?
-You evaluate strategic fit, synergies (revenue and cost), financial valuation, integration risks, and whether the deal creates value.
+You evaluate strategic fit, revenue and cost synergies, valuation, integration risk, and whether the deal creates value.
+Learn the full structure in the M&A case framework.

 5. Pricing Cases

 How should the client set, change, or structure pricing?
-You analyze cost-plus economics, willingness to pay, competitive pricing, and the revenue/volume trade-off.
+You analyze cost-plus economics, willingness to pay, competitive pricing, and the revenue versus volume trade-off.
+Learn the full structure in pricing strategy cases.

 6. Market Sizing Cases

-What Interviewers Actually Evaluate
+What Do Interviewers Actually Evaluate?

-Interviewers assess four dimensions, weighted differently by firm but consistent in concept:
+Interviewers assess four dimensions, weighted differently by firm but consistent in concept.

-1. Structured Thinking (30-35% of evaluation)
+1. Structured Thinking

 Can you break a messy problem into organized, mutually exclusive parts?
 This is the single most important skill.
 A clear, MECE structure that covers the key issues signals consulting-ready thinking.